All Collections

 A callout is considered a Regular Callout if you call out more than 24 hours before a shift’s start time.

-Short Notice Callouts - between 2 - 24 hours before shift start time
+Between 2 & 24 hours before shift start time

 A callout is considered short notice if you request the callout and it gets approved by an ESHYFT Admin between 2 - 24 hours before shift start time.

 Super Short Notice Callouts occur less than 2 hours before shift start time.
-If you have 2 Short Notice Callouts you will be suspended from the ESHYFT for Nurses App and will need to talk to an ESHYFT Admin to regain access.
-If you have a legitimate excuse for your callout then we will grant you access to the ESHYFT for Nurses App by excusing some of your callouts.
-If your callouts are not excused and you reach the limit of 2 Super Short Notice Callouts, you may be suspended or terminated.
+If you have 2 Short Notice unexcused Callouts you will be suspended from the ESHYFT for Nurses App and will need to talk to a member of the ESHYFT team to see if a callout can be excused.

 Callout Rate

-We are starting to track every Nurse’s Callout Rate.
-Your Callout Rate is based on how many past confirmed shifts you call out of which do not have a valid excuse/are unexcused.
+Your Callout Rate is based on how many confirmed worked shifts you call out of which do not have a valid excuse/are unexcused.

-For example, if you have been confirmed for 100 shifts and you have 5 unexcused callouts, then your Callout Rate would be 5%.
+For example, if you have 100 confirmed shifts and you have 5 unexcused callouts, then your Callout Rate would be 5%.

 If your Callout Rate is higher than 15% you will be allowed to apply to only 3 shifts at a time.
 If you want to apply to another shift you will need to first withdraw from an applied shift.
 Once your Callout Rate is below 15%, you will once again be able to apply to more shifts.

-If you have a callout that should be excused but is appearing as unexcused, please contact ESHYFT by emailing support@eshyft.com or calling 1-800-949-5188.
+If you have a callout that should be excused but is appearing as unexcused, please contact ESHYFT by chat, email support@eshyft.com or call 1-800-949-5188.

 Callout type